umartynenko/synapse-admin/README.md

 **Deprecated**: use `menu` config option described above.
 Automatically migrated to the `menu` if the `supportURL` is present.

-~~Synapse-Admin provides a support link in the main menu - `Contact support`.
+~~Synapse Admin provides a support link in the main menu - `Contact support`.
 By default, the link points to the GitHub issues page of the project.
 You can change this link by providing a `supportURL` in the `config.json`.~~

 ```json
 {